LateGenXer/finance/cgtcalc.md

 # About

-`cgtcalc.py` is a UK Capital Gains Tax calculator written in Python.
+`cgtcalc.py` is a UK Capital Gains calculator written in Python.

 It is inspired by [other](#Alternative) free CGT calculators, but unlike most of them it handles notional distributions and equalisation payments in a consistent manner.